anbepa/openai-testing-agent-demo/frontend/README.md

 ![NextJS](https://img.shields.io/badge/Built_with-NextJS-blue)

 This Next.js application provides the web interface for the Testing Agent demo.
-It allows you to define test cases, sends them to the CUA server and displays messages from the CUA model in the UI.
+It allows you to define test cases, sends them to the Gemini server and displays the generated Playwright code in the UI.

 ## Setup

-1. Copy the example environment file and add your OpenAI key:
+1. Copy the example environment file and add your Gemini key:
    ```bash
    cp .env.example .env.development
    # edit .env.development